mihuwis/design_patterns/README.md

 #### [Singleton Simple](src/main/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonSimple.java)

-This is very simple implementation of singleton.
-And a singleton with parameters is not a singleton(!!)
-This implementation with parameters was just for exercise purposes.
+This is very simple implementation of singleton. -> private static field of this class. -> private constructor -> public static method to getInstance() All that you need to have singleton. question And a singleton with parameters is not a singleton(!!) question This implementation with parameters was just for exercise purposes.
 **Reflection**
 As can be seen in [SingletonSimpleTest](src/test/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonSimpleTest.java)